Patient education: The common cold in adults (Beyond the Basics)

 The common cold is one of the most frequent illnesses in the United States.
 Although most colds are mild and resolve within a short time period, colds cost billions of dollars per year, mostly due to lost time at work and school.

 This article discusses the common cold in adults.
 Colds in children are discussed separately.
-(See "Patient information: The common cold in children (Beyond the Basics)".)
+(See "Patient education: The common cold in children (Beyond the Basics)".)

 COMMON COLD CAUSES